modupimaphoto/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo "Hello, World -  prints Hello, World, followed by a new line to the standard output" cat /etc/passwd /etc/hosts - Display the content of /etc/passwd and /etc/hosts tail /etc/passwd - Display the last 10 lines of /etc/passwd
+echo "Hello, World -  prints Hello, World, followed by a new line to the standard output" cat /etc/passwd /etc/hosts - Display the content of /etc/passwd and /etc/hosts tail /etc/passwd - Display the last 10 lines of /etc/passwd head -n 3 iacta | tail -n 1 - displays the third line of the file iacta